 - Posts with a surname inquiry or research request.
 (There are other places on the web to do research.)

 Occasionally, we perform a little "clean up" editing.
 For example, if a message contains a needlessly long quotation, we may trim it.
 And sometimes we may correct message titles.
-We may also move a thread if we deem it appropriate.
+We may also move a thread to a different sub-forum when appropriate.
 This all happens without notice.
 Here's how you can contribute to the cleanliness:

 - If you reply to a message and want to quote the message to which you are replying, quote only the relevant portion of the message to which you are replying, not the entire message.
 For example, if you're responding to one sentence in somebody's message, quote the sentence only — not the entire paragraph, not the entire message.
 In many cases, there is no need to quote anything.
 If we feel that a message quotes too much material, we may reduce or remove the quote.
 For "how-to" information about quoting, click here.